Hodge-Decomposition of Functional Brain Networks: Method

 \section{Method}

-The Helmholtz-Hodge decomposition (HHD), commonly referred to as the Hodge decomposition is a generalization of the Helmholtz decomposition.
-HHD is often used in science and engineering applications establishes that any vector field $\bm{V}$ can be described as a sum of three orthogonal components \cite{zhao20193d}:

-The first term $\bm{\nabla}s$ is the gradient of a scalar potential field $s$.
-The second term $\bm{\nabla} \times \bm{\phi}$ is the curl of a vector field $\bm{\phi}$.
-The last term $\bm{h}$ is a harmonic vector field.
-The vector field $\bm{\psi}$ is known as the vector potential and the curl component of the decomposition is divergence free.
-Once we compute the functions $s$ and $\bm{\phi}$ for a given vector field we can compute the harmonic term.
-More details on the HHD on vector fields can be found in \cite{bhatia2012helmholtz,mcgraw2011visualizing}.
-A natural extension of this decomposition applied to simplicial complexes is possible via the discrete Hodge theory or combinatorial Hodge theory.

-\subsection{Graphs as simplicial complexes}
+\subsection{Graphs as Simplicial Complexes}

-A simplicial complex is a collection of simplices such as nodes ($0-$simplices), edges ($1$-simplices), triangles ($2$-simplices), a tetrahedron ($3$-simplices) and higher dimensional counterparts.
-More precisely, a simplicial complex $K$ is a finite set of simplexes that satisfy two conditions: any face of a simplex from $K$ is also in $K$; the intersection of any two simplexes in $K$ is either empty or a shared face \cite{edelsbrunner2010computational}.
-Assuming $p$ number of nodes $v_0, v_1, \cdots, v_{p-1}$, a $p$-simplex can be written as $\sigma_p = [ v_0, v_1, \cdots , v_{p-1}]$.
-A simplicial complex consisting of up to $p$-simplexes is called a $p$-skeleton.
-Thus, the graphs are 1-skeletons \cite{chung2015persistent}.
-A simplicial complex can be viewed as the higher dimensional generalization of a graph \cite{edelsbrunner2000topological,edelsbrunner2010computational,edelsbrunner2008persistent}.
+A simplicial complex is a collection of simplices—nodes ($0$-simplices), edges ($1$-simplices), triangles ($2$-simplices), tetrahedra ($3$-simplices), and their higher-dimensional analogs.
+Formally, a simplicial complex $K$ is a finite set of simplices satisfying: (1) any face of a simplex in $K$ is also in $K$, and (2) the intersection of any two simplices in $K$ is either empty or a shared face \cite{edelsbrunner2010computational}.
+Given nodes $v_0, v_1, \ldots, v_{p-1}$, a $p$-simplex is denoted as $\sigma_p = [v_0, v_1, \ldots, v_{p-1}]$.
+A complex containing simplices up to dimension $p$ is a $p$-skeleton; thus, graphs are $1$-skeletons \cite{chung2015persistent}.
+In this way, simplicial complexes generalize graphs to higher dimensions \cite{edelsbrunner2000topological,edelsbrunner2010computational,edelsbrunner2008persistent}.